Skip to content

 Andrew

 Dr. Pyle's research focuses on the intersection of crisis communication and intercultural communication.
 He is also interested in the ways that organizations employ social media to manage crisis communication.
-With fellow Center for Criminal Justice and Social Research faculty affiliates, Pyle has begun studying the intersection of effective crisis communication and novel approaches to policing and police communication.
+With fellow Center for Public Safety Research faculty affiliates, Pyle has begun studying the intersection of effective crisis communication and novel approaches to policing and police communication.

 Corrine Sackett, Associate Professor, Department of Education and Human Development